-In the United States, occupational safety and health, environmental conservation, cultural and natural resources protection are administered by numerous agencies under multiple statutes, as amended from time to time.
-The environmental and occupational health and safety agencies that most significantly affect our operations include the Federal Occupational Safety and Health Administration ("OSHA"), Federal Environmental Protection Agency ("EPA"), Texas Commission on Environmental Quality ("TCEQ") and the RRC.
+In the United States, environmental regulation is administered by numerous agencies under multiple statutes, as amended from time to time.
+The environmental and occupational health and safety agencies that most significantly affect our operations include the Federal Environmental Protection Agency ("EPA"), the Texas Commission on Environmental Quality ("TCEQ") and the RRC.

-The OSHA regulates working conditions by setting and enforcing safety and health standards through multiple federal Acts of Congress, most notably the Occupational Safety and Health Act of 1970.
-OSHA frequently amends/updates regulations, and has recently increased its attention given to the oil and gas industry.
 The EPA regulates activities that could affect human health and the environment.
-It derives its authority from a long list of Acts of Congress, including the Clean Water Act, the Clean Air Act, the Oil Pollution Act of 1990, the Comprehensive Environmental Response, Compensation and Liability Act of 1980 and the Resource Conservation and Recovery Act.
+It derives its authority from a long list of Acts of Congress, including the Clean Water Act, the Clean Air Act, the Oil Pollution Act, the Comprehensive Environmental Response, Compensation and Liability Ac, the Resource Conservation and Recovery Act and the Safe Drinking Water Act.
 The EPA establishes and strictly enforces standards for environmental pollution.
-At the state level in Texas, the TCEQ regulates public health and natural resources, including air, water and waste, and the RRC regulates the stewardship of oil and natural gas resources, along with some aspects of environmental protection and safety related to extraction of those resources.
+At the state level in Texas, the TCEQ regulates public health and natural resources, including air, water and waste, and the RRC regulates the stewardship of oil and natural gas resources.
 The RRC regulations establish environmental remediation and reporting criteria for the cleanup of oil and produced water spills.